hr-regifters/thesis/_CONTRIBUTING.md

 ### Make a pull request

-Make a clear pull request from your fork and branch to the upstream master branch, detailing exactly what changes you made and what feature this should add.
+Make a clear pull request from your fork and branch to the upstream development branch, detailing exactly what changes you made and what feature this should add.
 The clearer your pull request is the faster you can get your changes incorporated into this repo.

-At least one other person MUST give your changes a code review, and once they are satisfied they will merge your changes into upstream.
+At least one other person MUST give your changes a code review, and once they are satisfied they will merge your changes into upstream development.
 Alternatively, they may have some requested changes.
 You should make more commits to your branch to fix these, then follow this process again from rebasing onwards.